falkena/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 This bridge represents a remote pigpio instance running as daemon on a raspberry pi.

+### i2c-bus

+This bridge represents a I2C bus instance on a raspberry pi.

 ## Thing Configuration

 ### Pigpio Remote  (`remote`)